4rr0wx/PZB-Zugdatenberechner/README.md

 - `CORS_ORIGINS` – Comma-separated list of allowed origins (defaults to `http://localhost:5173` in dev and `http://localhost:8080` in Compose; set to your public domain for production).
 - `ENABLE_OTEL` – Toggle OpenTelemetry instrumentation (`false` by default).
 - `OTEL_EXPORTER_OTLP_*` – Configure SigNoz/OTLP exporter details.
+- Alembic runs on startup; generate new migrations with `alembic revision --autogenerate -m "<message>"` inside `backend/`.

 Frontend configuration uses Vite variables at build time: